 Using the NAEYC Professional Preparation Standards as a Framework for Professional Standards and Competencies in your State

-This Self-Review Instrument can be used by agencies that develop state early childhood competencies (CKCs/CBKs), to ensure that these are informed by the national standards of the profession.
-For information about how NAEYC can help states use the NAEYC professional preparation standards to support the development of integrated early childhood professional development systems, contact Marica Mitchell at firstname.lastname@example.org.
+If you work with an agency that develops state early childhood competencies (CKCs/CBKs), you can use this Self-Review Instrument to ensure that your work is informed by the national standards of the profession.
+For information about how NAEYC can help your state use the NAEYC professional preparation standards to support the development of integrated early childhood professional development systems, contact Marica Mitchell at firstname.lastname@example.org.